mslonina/Mechanic/README.md

        (8,0): 8, 0, 80,
        (9,0): 9, 0, 90,

-       (... the output cutted off)
+       (... the full output is cutted off)
     }

 ### Differences to other task management systems

-The Mechanic differs significantly from other task management systems, such as Condor or Workqueue, in terms of user API: the code does not use the executable of user's serial code.
+The Mechanic differs significantly from other task management systems, such as Condor or Workqueue, in terms of user API: our code does not use the executable of user's serial code.
 Instead, the user's code should be rewritten within the provided API.
 In such a way, we focus only on the numerical part of the task, and not its setup or storage.
 The HDF5 storage layer provides unified way to access the data by a number of different